Feminism in Latin America: 1960s–1970s

-At the end of 1960s, many Latin American women started forming groups of reflection and activism for defending women's rights.
+At the end of the 1960s, many Latin American women started forming groups of reflection and activism for defending women's rights.
 Initially, those women were from the middle class and a significant part came from the various left groups.
-Unlike their predecessors however, Latin American feminists of the 1960s focused on social justice rather than suffrage.
+Unlike their predecessors, however, Latin American feminists of the 1960s focused on social justice rather than suffrage.
 They emphasized “reproductive rights, equal pay in the job market, and equality of legal rights.”
 This type of Latin American feminism was a result of the activism of Latina women against their position of subordinance, not a reaction to women gaining more legal rights in the United States and Europe.
-As Gloria Anzaldúa said, we must put history “through a sieve, winnow out the lies, looks at the forces that we as a race, as women, have been part of.”
+As Gloria Anzaldúa said, we must put history “through a sieve, winnow out the lies, look at the forces that we as a race, as women, have been part of.”

 Such female groups arose amid the sharp radicalization of class struggles in the continent, which resulted in labor and mass rising.
 The most evident manifestations of these were the Chilean industrial belts Cordón Industrial, the Cordobazo in Argentina (a 1969 civil uprising), student mobilizations in Mexico and others.
 These facts could be regarded as the sharpest experience and numerous movements of urban and rural guerrilla came to the scene.

 For those reasons, Latin American feminist theorist Ros Tobar says that Chilean feminism is closely tied to socialism.
 Authoritarian regimes reinforced “the traditional family, and the dependent role of women, which is reduced to that of mother.”
-Because dictatorships institutionalized social inequality, many Latin American feminists tie authoritarian governments with less rights for women.
+Because dictatorships institutionalized social inequality, many Latin American feminists tie authoritarian governments with fewer rights for women.
 Slogans, such as “Women give life, the dictatorships exterminates it,” “In the Day of the National Protest: Let’s make love not the beds,” and “Feminism is Liberty, Socialism, and Much More,” portrayed the demands of many Latin American feminists.
 Latin American feminist theorist Nelly Richard of Chile explored how feminism and gay culture broke down rigid structures of life in Chile and was essential to the liberation of women in her novel Masculine/Feminine: Practices of Difference.